 Oxidation and Reduction | Reducing Agents |

-Best Book for NEET 2023 Chemistry
+Best Book for NEET UG 2024 Chemistry

 The NEET chemistry section consists of 50 questions with a maximum of 180 marks and is divided into three sections: organic, inorganic, and physical.
 According to the previous year’s trends, the Physical and Organic sections are more weighted, with the Physical section containing numerical-based questions.
 Compared to the other two sections, the inorganic section is the easiest; it consists of memory-based questions.